jdjuan/headscroll/README.md

 3. How does it work?
 4. Why can't you display certain websites?

+- Put website url into a query param instead to avoid people seeing an error when they mistype headscroll's url
+  - Requires to update bookmarks and routers
+- Change bookmark anitmation (more shadow, bigger?)

 ### Scroller

 1. It's time to enable to your camera [Camera]